 Swish, swish, spit!
 The average mouthwash is only in your mouth for around 30 seconds before you spit it down the plughole, so it makes you wonder – does mouthwash really make a difference to your oral hygiene?

-Mouthwash is a popular oral hygiene product, but it’s had its fair share of controversy – with many believing it has absolutely no affect whatsoever.
+Mouthwash is a popular oral hygiene product, but its had its fair share of controversy – with many believing it has absolutely no affect whatsoever.

-In this post, we’ll explore mouthwash, dispel the myths, uncover the truth and reveal why dental mouthwash can be a useful weapon in your dental health arsenal.
+Here’s why dental mouthwash can be a useful weapon in your dental health arsenal.

 Brush, floss… rinse?